-1. Quick wins: Organizations should ensure that each system is automatically backed up on at least a weekly basis, and more often for systems storing sensitive information.
+- 1. Quick wins: Ensure that each system is automatically backed up on at least a weekly basis, and more often for systems storing sensitive information.
 To help ensure the ability to rapidly restore a system from backup, the operating system, application software, and data on a machine should each be included in the overall backup procedure.
 These three components of a system do not have to be included in the same backup file or use the same backup software.
-However, each must be backed up at least weekly.

-- 2. Quick wins: Data on backup media should be tested on a regular basis by performing a data restoration process to ensure that the backup is properly working. - 3.
+All backup policies should be compliant with any regulatory or official requirements. - 2.
+Quick wins: Data on backup media should be tested on a regular basis by performing a data restoration process to ensure that the backup is properly working. - 3.
 Quick wins: Key personal should be trained on both the backup and restoration processes.
 To be ready in case a major incident occurs, alternative personnel should also be trained on the restoration process just in case the primary IT point of contact is not available. - 4.
-Configuration/Hygiene: Organizations should ensure that backups are properly protected via physical security or encryption when they are stored locally, as well as when they are moved across the network. - 5.
+Configuration/Hygiene: Ensure that backups are properly protected via physical security or encryption when they are stored, as well as when they are moved across the network.
+This includes remote backups and cloud services. - 5.
 Configuration/Hygiene: Backup media, such as hard drives and tapes, should be stored in physically secure, locked facilities.
+End-of-life backup media should be securely erased/destroyed.